Benefits at a glance

 Precision Micro has developed a proprietary method for etching aluminium and its alloys, producing edge profiles comparable to those etched in stainless steel, to tolerances ±10% material thickness.
 That’s a 100% improvement on the industry standard for aluminium etching.

 Aluminium’s light weight means greater fuel efficiency and lower carbon emissions.
-As the world’s only AS 9100- and TS 16949-accredited photo etching company, Precision Micro specialises in photo etching aluminium components for automotive and aerospace.
+As the world’s only AS 9100- and IATF 16949-accredited photo etching company, Precision Micro specialises in photo etching aluminium components for automotive and aerospace.

 - Photo etched helicopter air intake grilles are light weight and retain material properties during manufacture.